Herbertph/Crud_LinQ/UsersApi/README.md

 - JWT tokens are used for stateless authentication
 - Passwords are hashed using ASP.NET Core Identity
-- HTTPS is enabled by default
+- HTTPS is enabled by default in production
 - CORS policies should be configured based on your requirements
+- When using Docker, ensure to use strong passwords and secure environment variables
+- Keep your `.env` file secure and never commit it to version control
+- Regularly update dependencies for security patches
+- Use proper firewall rules to restrict access to necessary ports only
+- Azure Key Vault can be used to store sensitive configuration in production

 ## License